open-learning/git4ol/guide.md

 Now it's time to add steps to our lesson.
 Each step is a `git` commit with the commit message following this format:

 ```
-Subject as a one line
+Title as a one line

 Instructions as multiple paragraphs
 ```